-- (a) In-Competition by any other organisation or body which has competent authority to conduct Testing at the Competition in which they are participating; and (b) Out-of-Competition by (i) WADA; (ii) the National Anti-Doping Organisation of the Country or Territory in which they are present; or (iii) by, or on behalf of, the IOC in connection with the country or the country of the top of the country of the Olympic Games.
+(b) Out-of-Competition by (i) WADA; (ii) the National Anti-Doping Organisation of the Country or Territory in which they are present; or (iii) by, or on behalf of, the IOC in connection with the Olympic Games.

-the Olympic Games.
-However, only a single organisation shall be responsible for initiating and directing Testing during a Competition.
-At International Competitions, the collection of Samples shall be initiated and directed by the IAAF (see Rule 35.7) or other international sports organisation ruling body in the case of an International Competition over which the IAAF has no exclusive control (e.g. the IOC at the Olympic Games or the Commonwealth Games Federation at the Commonwealth Games).
-If the IAAF or such other international sports organisation ruling body decides not to conduct Testing at an International Competition, the National Anti-Doping Organisation in the Country or Territory where the International Competition is to take place may, with the approval of the IAAF and WADA, initiate and conduct such Testing Testing.
+However, only a single organisation shall be responsible for initiating and directing Testing at Competition Venues during a Competition Period.
+At International Competitions, the collection of Samples shall be initiated, directed or supervised by the IAAF (see Rule 35.9) or other international sports organisation ruling body in the case of an International Competition over which the IAAF has no exclusive control (e.g. the IOC at the Olympic Games or the Commonwealth Games Federation at the Commonwealth Games).
+If the IAAF or such other international sports organisation ruling body decides not to conduct Testing at an International Competition, the National Anti-Doping Organisation in the Country or Territory where the International Competition is to take place may, with the approval of the IAAF and WADA, initiate and conduct such Testing.